-- a) The Brighton & Hove Flu and Covid-19 Programme Board to consider how community pharmacies can work more closely with GP practices and others in offering and increasing the uptake of the NHS flu vaccination particularly for staff and residents in care settings. - b) NHS England and NHS Sussex Integrated Care Board to consider commissioning Pneumococcal Polysaccharide Vaccine (PPV) and shingles vaccinations via community pharmacy to maximise delivery alongside the flu vaccination in pharmacies and support increasing uptake. - c) NHS England and the Sussex Integrated Care Board to increase the number and geographical spread of community pharmacies delivering Covid-19 vaccinations.
-This is to increase access across the city and uptake of Covid-19 vaccinations (including uptake by children), as well as in response to high satisfaction of pharmacy services.
+- a) The Brighton & Hove Flu and Covid-19 Programme Board to consider how community pharmacies can work more closely with GP practices and others in offering and increasing the uptake of the NHS flu vaccination for staff and residents in care settings. - b) NHS England/Improvement (NHSE/I) and future NHS Sussex Integrated Care Board (ICB) to consider commissioning Pneumococcal Polysaccharide Vaccine (PPV) and shingles vaccinations via community pharmacy to maximise delivery alongside the flu vaccination in pharmacies to supporting increasing uptake. - c) NHSE/I and Integrated Care Board to increase the number and geographical spread of community pharmacies delivering Covid-19 vaccinations.
+This is to increase access across the city and uptake of Covid-19 vaccinations as well as in response to high satisfaction of pharmacy services.